vinceskahan/v5wiki/xtypes.md

 - An exception of type `weewx.UnknownType`, if the type `obs_type` is not known to the function.
 - An exception of type `weewx.UnknownAggregation` if the aggregation `aggregate_type` is not known to the function.

-- An exception of type `weewx.CannotCalculate` if the type and aggregation are known to the function, but all the information necessary to perform the aggregation is not there.
+The function should _not_ raise a `weewx.CannotCalculate` exception.
+This means that if it relies on calling `get_scalar()` for its implementation, it should catch any `weewx.CannotCalculate` exceptions raised by that function and resolve them.

 See the extension [weewx-xaggs](https://github.com/tkeffer/weewx-xaggs) for an example of how to add a new aggregate type.

 ### Registering your subclass